r3c/cottle/docs/page/06-api.rst

     .. method:: Value Render(IContext context, TextWriter writer)

         Render document and write output to given ``TextWriter`` instance.
-Return value is the value passed to top-level ``return`` command if any, or a void value otherwise.
+Return value is the value passed to top-level ``return`` command if any, or an undefined value otherwise.

     .. method:: string Render(IContext context)